topdeveloper424/Doctor-Flask-sphinx/README.rst

-doctor
+doctor(Sphinx)
 ======

 This module uses python types to validate request and response data in Flask Python APIs.
 It uses `python 3 type hints <https://docs.python.org/3/library/typing.html>`_ to validate request paramters and generate API documentation.
 It also supports generic schema validation for plain dictionaries.
-An example of the generated API documentation can be `found in the docs <http://doctor.readthedocs.io/en/latest/flask.html#example-api-documentation>`_.

 Install
 -------